Minigrants for Undergraduate Research & Creative Activities

 • It is the applicant’s responsibility to follow up with the letter writer to ensure that they are aware of the submissions process and deadline to upload the letter.

-• Name, SID, Major, Academic Level, Proposal Title, Faculty Mentor, Faculty Mentor’s Home Department, Budget Contact Person's email, Quarter Award was funded, and the type of grant received.
+• Name, SID, Major, Academic Level, Proposal Title, Faculty Mentor, Faculty Mentor’s Home Department, Budget Contact Person's email, and Quarter award was funded.

-• Indicate if the report is for a Research Mini-grant or Conference Travel Award, or both (Research Mini-grant/Conference Travel Award).
+• Indicate if the report is for a Research Minigrant, Travel Minigrant, or both (Research/Travel Minigrant.

 • Provide a summary of the research and the accomplishments made during the award period.